DRAMA

 Assessment

 Pupils are assessed throughout the drama GCSE course so their class teacher can monitor progress.
-Through component one mock performances and coursework attempts in Year 10 as well as component three written mock exam students will be given a holistic grade which will take all of the work completed into account.
+Through component one mock performances and coursework attempts in Year 10 as well as a component three written mock exam, students will be given a holistic grade which will take all work completed into account.
 Year 10 acts as a ‘mock’ for two key components of the GCSE course for students to experience them prior to undertaking them in year 11.
-At the start of Year 11 class teachers will have an idea of what students should achieve by the end of Year 11.
-This will be even more accurate after the completion of component one in the autumn term.
+At the start of Year 11 class teachers will have an idea of what students should achieve by the end of the year; this will be even more accurate after the completion of component one in the autumn term.

 Curriculum Organisation